M.D. Program OASIS

 • Medical Student Career Advising

-Faculty advisors in each stream work collaboratively together as well as with UME program leaders, faculty, staff, and other University personnel to achieve the three goals of OASIS:
+Faculty advisors in each stream work collaboratively together and with UME program leaders, faculty, staff and other university personnel to achieve the three goals of OASIS:

-1. To provide premedical outreach and guidance, and advance diversity initiatives to promote a diverse student body
+1. Provide premedical outreach and guidance, and advance diversity initiatives to promote a diverse student body

-2. To provide essential support and multi-dimensional, comprehensive advising for medical students
+2. Provide essential support and multi-dimensional, comprehensive advising for medical students

-3. To cultivate an environment that promotes healthy personal and professional development for students to become successful and fulfilled physician graduates
+3. Cultivate an environment that promotes healthy personal and professional development for students to become successful and fulfilled physician graduates

-The Premedical Outreach stream provides support to prospective applicants and advisors, as well as current medical students through the following:
+The Premedical Outreach stream provides support to prospective applicants and advisors, as well as to current medical students, by:

-• Mentor applicants and medical students from disadvantaged backgrounds
+• Mentoring applicants and medical students from disadvantaged backgrounds

-• Advance diversity initiatives through pathway programs and partnerships
+• Advancing diversity initiatives through pathway programs and partnerships

-The Medical Student Life & Wellness Advising stream includes the following support through our Faculty Life & Wellness Advisors:
+The Life & Wellness Advising stream includes the following support through our Faculty Life & Wellness Advisors:

-Our Life & Wellness Faculty Advisors provide a confidential venue for individual life and wellness advising to students.
+Our Life & Wellness Faculty Advisors provide a confidential avenue for individual life and wellness advising to students

 • Successful transitioning into medical school